 Gladiolus permeabilis D.Delaroche grows on shale slopes in renosterveld from Caledon east through southern Africa and to Zimbabwe.
 In the Cape province it blooms late winter into spring.
 It has mauve to dull purple or cream flowers with yellowish makings and is usually intensely fragrant.
 The first photo was taken by Cameron McMaster in the Overberg and the second by Bob Rutemoeller in the Bontebok National Park

 Gladiolus permeabilis ssp. edulis (Burch. ex Ker Gawl.)
 Oberm., syn.
 Gladiolus edulis, is widespread across the summer-rainfall zone and is common in the drier areas.
 This subspecies has whitish to cream, sometimes grey or mauve flowers.
 All of the tepals except for the dorsal have a grey to purple or maroon midline sometimes surrounded by a yellow streak.
 The lower lateral tepals are yellow in the upper half.
 Tepals have an elongated and tapering tip or tail-like twisted and undulate appendages.
-Photos taken by Cameron McMaster in three locations in the Eastern Cape, January and February 2008.
+Photos taken by Cameron McMaster in two locations in the Eastern Cape.

 Gladiolus phoenix Goldblatt & J.C.Manning is a rare local endemic restricted to moist backs and ravines in the Bain's Kloof Mountains.
 This plant appears to need fire to stimulate bloom.
 Flowers are pink with a white spear shaped mark outlined in deep pink on the lower three tepals.
 The first photo by Alan Horstmann.
 The next two were taken by Rachel Saunders post fire near Bainskloof, November 2015.